 - Pre-washed fruit such as apples, pears, bananas and grapes

 - Fruit and nut bars

 - Plain popcorn

 - Peanut butter

-When on the road, try drinking fizzy seltzer water, or water with a little flavor added that's still low in calories.
-Another option?
-Add a slice or two of a lemon or lime to regular water and drink up!
+Water is the best way to stay hydrated.
+When on the road, try drinking fizzy seltzer water or add a slice or two of a lemon or lime to regular water and drink up!

 If you drink a lot of coffee, cola or other drinks with caffeine on the road, you'll arrive at your destination buzzed and might have trouble sleeping.
 Instead, pack a bottle of iced tea with sprigs of mint, slices of lemon or cucumber.
 It's really refreshing when you've been sitting in a car for a long time.